rue-a/hofzuweisungslisten/README.md

 ## Dataset Description

 The dataset comprises 4838 records with 21 fields and is provided as CSV (Comma-Separated-Values).
 Empty fields denote that no information was present in the original document.
-The field names correspond as far as possible to the field names in the original documents.
+The field names correspond as far as possible to the field names in the original documents: spaces were replaced with underscore, stacked or otherwise combined columns were resolved into separate columns.
 Fields that were added by the editors are marked with an asterisk (*).

 > [!IMPORTANT]
 > Despite extensive curation efforts, the dataset is not free from erroneous data. **Please see [Issues](/../../issues/)**.